mtx9/obsidian-calcite/README.md

 [[*]]
 ```

-Select notes starting with "2025-05-" to get all notes from may this year:
+Select notes starting with "2025-05-" to get all notes from May this year:

 ```
 [[2025-05-??*]]